UPDATE - Check out our Fall 2014 list!

 The first time I saw this golden beauty, I fell so hard.
 In love.
 This is the one that could turn me into one of those nerds that walks around the grocery store with her helmet on.
 Created by Bobbin Bicycles, Cyclechic.co.uk will ship to the US.
 Also sold in silver.

 Update: the Bobbin Gold is currently out of stock, although more are on the way.
 Fortunately you can get a similar style from Lazer here.

 You really can't go wrong with a Sawako Furuno.
 This London-by-way-of-Tokyo designer just gets cycle chic.
-The dainty floral motif was inspired by vintage fabric and produced in limited quantities.
-You can still get your hands on one via Amazon, although they tend to sell out!
+The beautifully tactile faux crocodile leather is hand finished with elegant stitches Produced in limited quantities.
+You can still get your hands on one, although they tend to sell out!

 Bonus: Outlaw Brown Wood Grain Helmet, out of stock

 The most tantalizing helmet I've seen.
 This baby is actually a motorcycle helmet.
 Known as a half-helmet for its light styling.
 It's without ventilation holes.
 And heavier than a bicycle helmet.
 But it's got that Sawako Furuno look for a fraction of the price.
 Unfortunately it's out of stock.
 The Avenir Wood Grain Helmet is similar (but not as cool).
 How badass is this chrome version?

 The typical bike helmet is designed for safety and comfort, not style.